 - Tumours – This may either be cancer of the eye (on the outside or inside the globe) or cancer behind the eye.
 There are several types of cancer that can affect the cat’s eye, including iris melanoma, conjunctival squamous cell carcinoma, intraocular lymphosarcoma and iris/ciliary body melanoma.
 These cancers have the potential to spread (metastasise) to other parts of the body.
 Most information discusses the removal of the eye due to intraocular malignancy; however, in some cases, cancer may be behind the eye, such as in the case of my cat who had osteosarcoma.

-- Eye infection or inflammation – There are many causes of eye infection or inflammation in cats some are the result of infections such as herpes, injuries or scratches may occur to the eye resulting in an infection which remains unresponsive to treatment.
+- Eye infection or inflammation – There are many causes of eye infection or inflammation in cats some are the result of infections such as herpes, injuries or scratches that may occur to the eye resulting in an infection that remains unresponsive to treatment.

 - Severe glaucoma – Increased pressure within the eye which causes pain and loss of sight.

 - Phthisis bulbi – A shrunken and non-functional globe that occurs due to trauma or severe ocular disease.

 - Severe trauma – Such as a globe rupture.
 There is always a risk that the cat will develop sympathetic ophthalmia, in which the undamaged eye becomes inflamed and can potentially lose vision.
 Removing the damaged eye prevents this condition.

 - Congenital deformities – These deformities are present at birth and may render the eye unworkable or defects can lead to permanent damage over time requiring the eye be removed.